 Flower centrepieces naturally add elegance and romance to your reception tables, but you don’t need to go for one big display.
 With subtle floral and foliage additions, you can transform your table.

-12. We absolutely love tall floral centrepieces that have space underneath for guests to keep the conversation going.
+We absolutely love tall floral centrepieces that have space underneath for guests to keep the conversation going.
 Elevated florals arrangements with square frames like the ones above also leave plenty of space for pillar candles in hurricane jars.